cvasseng/almostvanilla.js/README.md

 **Very, very small (<10kb minified) "library" that makes it easier to deal with events, real-time resizing/moving of nodes, the DOM, and drag 'n drop.**

 Almostvanilla.js is written for modern browsers, and as such does not support old versions of chrome/safari/firefox (as in >3 years old), nor IE 6/7/8.
-It is written in a functional manner with no prototype based inheritence.
+It is written in a functional manner with no prototype-based classes/objects.
 Everything is contained within a single global namespace - `av` - and there is no augmentation of built-in objects.
+It does not offer any high-level UI functionality (e.g. widgets).

 #Building